-Now I’m back in my Iron Age manuscript, Cullykhan features much more heavily, and I love that too.
+Now I’m back in my Iron Age manuscript (see below), Cullykhan features much more heavily, and I love that too.
 Trying to capture the essence of the place in words, its magnificence, its beauty, and swirl all that round with the terrible things that I have happen there.

 FIREFLIES AND CHOCOLATE, inspired by the kidnapped children of Aberdeen, is out now.
 The story follows the adventures of Elizabeth Manteith from the castle and her determined efforts to get back home.
 There’s love.
 There’s proper derring-dos on the high seas… And there’s chocolate!

 THE MERMAID AND THE BEAR features three real women who were accused of witchcraft during the 1597 Aberdeen witchcraft panic.
 There’s also a love story.

 And, coming soon… (body allowing, this year surely?!):

 When Morragh speaks to another person for the very first time, she has no idea that he is an invader in her land.

 What she does next constitutes a huge betrayal of her people, threatening her closest relationships and even her way of life itself.